Transient response: Oscillation

 Oscillation is an effect caused by a transient stimulus to an underdamped circuit or system.
 It is a transient event preceding the final steady state following a sudden change of a circuit or start-up.
 Mathematically, it can be modeled as a damped harmonic oscillator.

 Inductor volt-second balance and capacitor ampere-second balance are disturbed by transients.
 These balances encapsulate the circuit analysis simplifications used for steady-state AC circuits.

 An example of transient oscillation can be found in digital (pulse) signals in computer networks.
 Each pulse produces two transients, an oscillation resulting from the sudden rise in voltage and another oscillation from the sudden drop in voltage.
 This is generally considered an undesirable effect as it introduces variations in the high and low voltages of a signal, causing instability.

 Electromagnetics

 Electromagnetic pulses (EMP) occur internally as the result of the operation of switching devices.
 Engineers use voltage regulators and surge protectors to prevent transients in electricity from affecting delicate equipment.
 External sources include lightning, electrostatic discharge and nuclear electromagnetic pulse.

-Within Electromagnetic compatibility testing, transients are deliberately administered to electronic equipment for testing their performance and resilience to transient interference.
-Many such tests administer the induced fast transient oscillation directly, in the form of a damped sine wave, rather than attempt to reproduce the original source.
+Within Electromagnetic compatibility testing, transients are deliberately administered to electronic equipment to test their performance and resilience to transient interference.
+Many such tests administer the induced fast transient oscillation directly, in the form of a damped sine wave, rather than attempting to reproduce the original source.
 International standards define the magnitude and methods used to apply them.

 The European standard for Electrical Fast Transient (EFT) testing is EN-61000-4-4.
 The U.S. equivalent is IEEE C37.90.
 Both of these standards are similar.
 The standard chosen is based on the intended market.